Valdr687/Documents/Anglais/Themed/5 - Environment.md

 ## Cities

 * **The Line**
 A 170 km long city in Saudi Arabia, with a population of 1 million, powered by 100% renewable energy, with no cars, no streets, no carbon emissions, and no waste.
-If its built, for now the only that's there is a promotional video (because human rights are not) but the construction has started.
+That is... if it end up built, the construction has started, human rights are already violated but the project is still in its infancy.

 # Vocabulary (must known)